310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Tetora thinking2 %}
 Uu~myu… I don’t feel like there’s any reason to be afraid, though.

 Everyone's walking around in monster costumes, but only a few of 'em are actually realistic-looking.
-Most of them are just cute ones!
+Most of 'em are just cute ones!
 {% endbubble %}

 {% bubble Tetora v2 %}